 To remedy this, scribe molding is recommended here.
 Scribe molding is a thin strip of wood typically added between a cabinet and the wall to create a seamless look.
 The scribe can also hide any imperfections the soffit has as well.

-The filler can either be flush with the cabinets and simply just fill in space on top.
-It would result in a clean look to the cabinet itself.
-The other is to have the filler protrude out from the cabinet just slightly to imitate the crown molding aesthetic.
+The other option is to slightly have the filler protrude from the cabinet to imitate the crown molding aesthetic.
 Since not all ceilings can always have space for molding, these options are welcome to those wanting creative ideas.

 Can Crown Molding Be Used Outside The Kitchen

-Some people may not like the idea of grabbing that many additional pieces of moulding with their kitchen but might have small leftover pieces from their kitchen installation.
+Some people may not like the idea of grabbing that many additional pieces of molding with their kitchen but might have small leftover pieces from their kitchen installation.
 Using those pieces to decorate your window frames is another creative way of utilizing those resources.

 How is Crown Molding Installed